wecodemore/wpstarter/docs/08-Custom-Steps-Development.md

 # Custom Steps Development

-Many times might be desirable to perform custom operations to automate the setup of the website.
+It may often be desirable to perform custom operations to automate the setup of websites.

-A "natural" solution would be to use shell scripts or simple PHP scripts for the scope, however when it is needed something a bit beyond the most trivial tasks those things start to become hard to write, to maintain and to reuse.
+A "natural" solution would be to use shell scripts or simple PHP scripts for this scope, however when something beyond the most trivial tasks is required, such solutions become more complex to write,  maintain and reuse.

 Moreover, if we write custom steps integrated in WP Starter (and so also in Composer) we are able to: